flyteorg/flyte/rsts/concepts/flyte_console.rst

 |

-Logs should be accessible as well.
+Logs are accessible as well.

 |